javiermugueta/OCI-AutoScale/README.md

 The **AutoScaleALL** script: A single Auto Scaling script for all OCI resources that support scaling up/down and power on/off operations.

+# Changes in this fork

+- Tested for OCI Logging and OCI Notifications
+- Only sends notifications when erros happen

 # NEW
 - Support for changing the CPU and Memory Count for Compute Flex Shapes (WILL REBOOT THE INSTANCE!!)
 - Support for Nth day of the Month Scheuld (Like 1st saturday or 3rd Saturday)